James Rainwater: Later life

 Rainwater remained at Columbia as an instructor.
 In 1948, he began teaching courses on nuclear structure.
 Niels Bohr and John Wheeler had developed a theoretical treatment for nuclear fission in 1939 that they based on the liquid drop model of the nucleus.
 This was superseded in 1949 by Maria Goeppert Mayer's nuclear shell model, which could explain more about the structure of heavy elements than the older theory but it still had limits.
 At a colloquium at Columbia in 1949, Charles H. Townes reported experimental results that indicated quadrupole moments greater than those indicated by the shell model.
 It occurred to Rainwater that this could be explained and the differences between the liquid drop and nuclear shell models could be reconciled, if the atomic nucleus were not spherical, as had been assumed but could assume other shapes.
 Rainwater published his theoretical paper in 1950.
-By chance, that year he was sharing an office with Aage Bohr, who took up the challenge of experimentally verifying Rainwater's theory.
-Bohr and Ben Mottelson published their results in three papers in 1952 and 1953 that conclusively confirmed the theory.
+By chance, that year he was sharing an office with Aage Bohr, who had independently come to a similar idea.
+Bohr and Ben Mottelson published their results in three papers in 1952 and 1953 that demonstrated convincing agreement with available data.
 Rainwater felt that his model was overlooked.
 He later recalled that:

 When I made my proposal for use of a spheroidal nuclear model, it seemed to be an obvious answer which would immediately be simultaneously suggested by all theorists in the field.
 I do not understand why it was not.
 I was also surprised and dismayed to hear one or more respected theorists announce in every Nuclear Physics Conference which I attended through 1955 some such comment as, "Although the Nuclear Shell Model seems empirically to work very well, there is at present no theoretical justification as to why it should apply."